 The nature of police work necessitates that only the best applicants are chosen.
 The competition for a limited number of positions is very keen.
 For this reason, we have provided our standards to assist you in making a realistic assessment of being hired as a Trooper Cadet.

-Be a citizen of the United States of America.
+- Be a citizen of the United States of America.

-Possess a valid, non-probationary, non-restricted Washington State driver's license.
+- Possess a valid, non-probationary, non-restricted Washington State driver's license.

-Possess a certificate of high school completion or the equivalent from an accredited school.
+- Possess a certificate of high school completion or the equivalent from an accredited school.

-Vision corrected by contact lenses or surgery to 20/25 in each eye.
+- Vision corrected by contact lenses or surgery to 20/25 in each eye.
 If vision is not corrected by contact lenses or surgery, then uncorrected vision no worse than 20/100 in each eye, corrected to 20/25.

-Be willing to work weekends, holidays, rotating shifts, and be on 24-hour call.
+- Be willing to work weekends, holidays, rotating shifts, and be on 24-hour call.

-Be free from the use of narcotics or controlled substances.
+- Be free from the use of narcotics or controlled substances.

-Successfully pass a pre-employment polygraph examination.
+- Successfully pass a pre-employment polygraph examination.

-Be approved for employment after a thorough background investigation.
+- Be approved for employment after a thorough background investigation.

-Successfully pass a departmental medical examination.
+- Successfully pass a departmental medical examination.

-Successfully pass a departmental psychological examination.
+- Successfully pass a departmental psychological examination.

-Be willing to accept statewide assignments (Not required for CVD applicants).
+- Be willing to accept statewide assignments (Not required for CVD applicants).

-Knowledge between right and wrong and demonstrate it by example and life style.
+- Knowledge between right and wrong and demonstrate it by example and lifestyle.

-Incur the expense of keeping one's uniform clean.
+- Incur the expense of keeping one's uniform clean.

-Work in all weather conditions.
+- Work in all weather conditions.

-Demonstrate the ability to add, subtract, multiply, and divide accurately.
+- Demonstrate the ability to add, subtract, multiply, and divide accurately.

-Maintain good personal hygiene.
+- Maintain good personal hygiene.

-Pay one's bills and meet financial obligations.
+- Pay one's bills and meet financial obligations.

 Applicant must be of good moral character.
 Indications of a lack of good moral character include, but are not limited to, the following:

-Conduct involving dishonesty, fraud, deceit, or misrepresentation.
+- Conduct involving dishonesty, fraud, deceit, or misrepresentation.

-Intentional deception or fraud or attempted deception or fraud in any application, examination, or other document.
+- Intentional deception or fraud or attempted deception or fraud in any application, examination, or other document.

-Acts or conduct that would cause a reasonable person to have substantial doubts about the individual's honesty, fairness, respect for the rights of others, or for the laws of the state and/or the nation.
+- Acts or conduct that would cause a reasonable person to have substantial doubts about the individual's honesty, fairness, respect for the rights of others, or for the laws of the state and/or the nation.

-Conduct that adversely reflects on the individual's character to perform the duties of a trooper.
+- Conduct that adversely reflects on the individual's character to perform the duties of a trooper.

 Must possess and/or demonstrate the following physical abilities, skills, and traits:

-Ability to see, hear, smell, feel, walk, jump, run, climb, lift, drag, carry.
+- Ability to see, hear, smell, feel, walk, jump, run, climb, lift, drag, carry.

-Ability to jump into a vehicle, jump over guardrails, and change a tire.
+- Ability to jump into a vehicle, jump over guardrails, and change a tire.

-Ability to shoot a pistol, rifle, and shotgun with either hand.
+- Ability to shoot a pistol, rifle, and shotgun with either hand.

 Must be able to learn and demonstrate the following job requirements after being trained by the department: